Donaim/lnk-py/README.md

 But main differences are:
 - lnk.py files store alternative paths to target
 - if target file is not on disk, lnk.py downloads it from web paths
+- lnk.py supports intermediate installators. so f.e if file does not exist on disk, lnk.py downloads its installator, and runs it